budjos/MyPortfolio/README.md

 ## 🧑‍💻 About

-I'm Josip Budiša, a third-year Computer Science student at FESB.
+I'm Josip Budisa, a third-year Computer Science student at FESB.
 I'm passionate about web development, especially frontend technologies like HTML, CSS, and JavaScript.
 This site is a place to share my work, track my learning, and connect with others.

 ## 🛠️ Built With